-Although there is no denying that Windows is the most popular operating system for computers in the world, Linux is quickly climbing its way to the top as a leader although it is completely open-source.
+Although there is no denying that Windows is the most popular operating system for No Download Casinos.
+Linux is quickly climbing its way to the top as a leader although it is completely open-source.
 As such, Linux casinos are in development as we speak.
-Though it is true that finding a downloadable suite for these systems is difficult to say the least, there are some ways of getting around this burden.
+Though it is true that finding instant casinos for these systems is difficult to say the least, there are some ways of getting around this burden.

 The unfortunate thing is that many Linux casinos were actually developed with Windows and perhaps even Mac users in mind, so the number of titles that are available via the instant option will be fewer.
 In some cases, the graphics aren't quite as crisp and there are fewer options for customizing the experience; things like Autoplay and the ability to turn off certain sounds may not be available unless the suite is downloaded.
 Similarly, users will always be at the mercy of their internet speeds since everything is performed online.